jiali-zheng/Design2Cloth/README.md

 </br>

 ## Public release models and Dataset
-The models have been publicly available for research and education purposes.
+The model and dataset have been publicly available for research and education purposes.
 To obtain access to the models, please download the model from [**here**](https://www.dropbox.com/scl/fi/9rbbjleyhtch80f6yrt6r/D2C_ckpt.pt?rlkey=65ckd9ayh7evc0ic01zyzs1te&st=8hmf54vv&dl=0) and place it under **./ckpt/** for inference.

 The proposed 3D cloth dataset can be downloaded from [**here**](https://www.dropbox.com/scl/fi/93hlshwsg88bgd28hnu75/D2C_Dataset.zip?rlkey=usbr09pjimz9u0jrhigvbw062&st=jy1hcjmg&dl=0).

-The models and dataset along with their corresponding derivatives are used for non-commercial research and education purposes only.
+The model and dataset along with their corresponding derivatives are used for non-commercial research and education purposes only.
 You agree not copy, sell, trade, or exploit the model for any commercial purposes.
 In any published research using the models, you cite the following paper: